ETFE

 Ethylene tetrafluoroethylene (ETFE) is a fluorine-based plastic.
 It was designed to have high corrosion resistance and strength over a wide temperature range.
-ETFE is a polymer and its source-based name is poly (ethene-co-tetrafluoroethene).
-It is also known under the DuPont brand name Tefzel and is sometimes referred to as 'Teflon Film'.
-ETFE has a relatively high melting temperature and excellent chemical, electrical and high-energy radiation resistance properties.
+ETFE is a polymer, and its source-based name is poly (ethene-co-tetrafluoroethene).
+It is also known under the DuPont brand name Tefzel and is sometimes referred to as "Teflon Film".
+ETFE has a relatively high melting temperature and excellent chemical, electrical, and high-energy-radiation resistance properties.
+It is used in modern architecture, such as the primary material for skylit roofing in indoor sports stadiums and venues.

 Properties

-Useful comparison tables of PTFE against FEP, PFA and ETFE can be found on Chemours' website, listing the mechanical, thermal, chemical and electrical properties of each, side by side.
+Useful comparison tables of PTFE against FEP, PFA, and ETFE can be found on Chemours' website, listing the mechanical, thermal, chemical and electrical properties of each, side by side.
 ETFE is effectively the high-strength version of the other three in this group.

 ETFE film is self-cleaning (due to its nonstick properties) and recyclable.
-As a film for roofing it can be stretched and still be taut if some variation in size, such as that caused by thermal expansion, were to occur.
+As a film for roofing, it can be stretched and still be taut if some variation in size, such as that caused by thermal expansion, were to occur.
 Employing heat welding, tears can be repaired with a patch or multiple sheets assembled into larger panels.

-ETFE has an approximate tensile strength of 42 MPa (6100 psi), with a working temperature range of 89 K to 423 K (−185 °C to +150 °C or −300 °F to +300 °F).
+ETFE has an approximate tensile strength of 42 MPa, with a working temperature range of 89 to 423 K.

 ETFE resins are resistant to ultraviolet light.
-An artificial weathering test (comparable to 30 years’ exposure) produced no filtering and almost no signs of film deterioration.
+An artificial weathering test (comparable to 30 years' exposure) produced no filtering and almost no signs of film deterioration.